COVID: Germany sputters on vaccine mandate | DW | 17.01.2022

 After speaking out against obligatory vaccination on the campaign trail, Scholz now says he supports the idea of a universal vaccine mandate.

-Despite this, no one in any of the governing parties has presented a plan for such a measure, including Health Minister Karl Lauterbach (SPD), who is an epidemiologist and has advocated a mandate of three jabs to all those who are eligible.
+Despite this, no one in any of the governing parties has presented a plan for such a measure, including Health Minister Karl Lauterbach (SPD), who is an epidemiologist and has advocated a mandate of three jabs for all people who are eligible.

 The AfD has presented a draft to ban further vaccine mandates, which is set to be debated in the federal parliament, the Bundestag, at the end of January.
 In their draft, they argue that a vaccine mandate would lead to the unvaccinated "losing their constitutional rights … by being excluded from social, cultural, professional, athletic and international life."

-A group of 22 FDP lawmakers led by party vice-chair Wolfgang Kubicki has also drafted a proposal to block widespread vaccine mandates.
+A group of 22 FDP lawmakers, led by party vice chair Wolfgang Kubicki, have also drafted a proposal to block widespread vaccine mandates.
 In his argument against such a policy, Kubicki said: "We could have a different discussion if these vaccines indeed created total immunity, such as those against measles."

 Experts, however, have cautioned that the COVID-19 vaccines should not be compared with childhood jabs that offer lifetime immunity and prevent the spread of those viruses.
 But COVID is different.
 Like the seasonal flu, the coronavirus mutates, and therefore one shot would never fully protect for a lifetime.

-FDP lawmaker Kubicki speculated that "people like me, over 60, might have to be vaccinated every four months against COVID to maintain the level of protection
+Kubicki speculated that "people like me, over 60, might have to be vaccinated every four months against COVID to maintain the level of protection."

-FDP lawmaker Wolfgang Kubicki has put forward a proposal against introducing a general vaccine mandate

 Health officials have by and large declined to engage with the debate over obligatory vaccination.
 Christian Drosten, the country's most prominent expert on COVID-19, has said that "mandates are a political tool," and not the purview of medical professionals.